Tensor generators on schemes and stacks: Tensor generators and Totaro's Theorem

-\begin{cor} Let $X$ be an algebraic stack with affine stabilizer groups, and let $(\shL_j)_{j=1}^n$ be a family of invertible sheaves.
-Then the following properties are equivalent: \begin{enumerate} \item $\bigoplus_{j=1}^n \shL_{j}$ is a tensor generator. \item The family $(\shL_j^{\ell})_{1\leq j \leq n, \, \ell \in \bbZ}$ is generating. \item The associated $\prod_j^n \Gm$-torsor $P \to X$ has quasiaffine total space $P$. \end{enumerate} \end{cor} \begin{rem} The corollary generalizes \cite[1.1]{Hau02:MR1900763} to algebraic stacks that are not algebraic varieties. \end{rem} \begin{prop} Let $f \colon X \to Y$ be a morphism of algebraic stacks such that the inertia $I_f \to X$ has affine fibers.
+\begin{rem} The corollary generalizes \cite[Thm.
+1]{Hau02:MR1900763} to algebraic stacks that are not irreducible algebraic varieties. \end{rem} \begin{prop} Let $f \colon X \to Y$ be a morphism of algebraic stacks such that the inertia $I_f \to X$ has affine fibers.
 Let $\shV$ be a vector bundle on $X$.
-Then $\shV$ is a tensor generator for $f$ if and only if $\shV|_{X_\red}$ is a tensor generator for $f_{\red} \colon X_\red \to Y_\red$ \end{prop} \begin{proof} The total space of the frame bundle $F(\shV)$ is quasiaffine over $Y$ if and only if $F(\shV|_{X_\red})$ is quasiaffine over $Y_{\red}$.
-Hence, the result is a direct consequence of Theorem \ref{THM:tensor_generator} \end{proof}
+Then $\shV$ is a tensor generator for $f$ if and only if $\shV|_{X_\red}$ is a tensor generator for $f_{\red} \colon X_\red \to Y_\red$. \end{prop} \begin{proof} The total space of the frame bundle $F(\shV)$ is quasi-affine over $Y$ if and only if $F(\shV|_{X_\red})$ is quasi-affine over $Y_{\red}$ \cite[Cor.
+8.2]{Ryd15:noetherianapprox}.
+Hence, the result is a direct consequence of Theorem \ref{THM:tensor_generator}. \end{proof}